 One of the major problems writers face when they reach the end of their manuscript, is getting reliable and expert feedback on the book as a whole.
 An editor can edit the book structurally (click the link to read this article to see what’s involved) and will work right through your manuscript marking it with their comments on what areas need improving/developing/deleting.
 However this is can be a costly process as it is time consuming and requires a high level of skill and experience.

-In order to reduce the costs of a structural edit, a reader’s report will give you unbiased independent feedback on the book as a whole.
-An experienced author will read your book and give you a two to three page summary of the areas that need attention, the bits that work and the bits that don’t.
+In order to avoid or reduce the costs of a structural edit, a reader’s report will give you unbiased independent feedback on the book as a whole.
+One of our most popular and worthwhile services, an experienced author will read your book and give you a summary of the areas that need attention, the bits that work and the bits that don’t.
 When I first started writing I was lucky enough to work closely with Treasa Coady in Town House Country House on one of my early books – the reader’s reports I received were invaluable, pinpointing areas that needed attention and giving much needed feedback on plot development, character and tips to make the book work.
 They vastly improved that book, but also my writing as a whole as they pinpointed mistakes and technique that needed to be developed.

 Contact us to discuss getting a Readers Report and we will ensure that an expert in your genre is assigned to your project.

-Contact us using the Contact form, with details of your book and it’s length.
+Contact us using the Contact form, with details of your book, genre and it’s length.